The Evolution of Mass Extinctions

 But we have seen that life will return albeit after 10 milliom years or so after a minor mass extinction.
 I doubt we’ll be around for that long, the planet will recover in the long term.
 It recovered after the Great Dying, so it can recover again.
 After we’re gone.

-One response to “The Evolution of Mass Extinctions”
+One thought on “The Evolution of Mass Extinctions

 Leave a Reply